 It’s up to you to choose which data you want to delete.
 But for better results, we recommend removing everything: your browser & download history, cookies, cached data, etc.

 Additionally, you can set up a hardware acceleration for your browser.
 Again, go to the Settings section > Advanced Settings > System > Use hardware acceleration when available.
-This should speed up your Google Drive on a web version too.
+This should improve speed on Google Drive's web version as well.

 Reduce your file size

-Compressing your file is a fit-it-all solution.
-You might not know the real reason for your slow upload to Google Drive.
+Compressing your file is a fit-it-all solution to make Google Drive Upload faster.
+You might not know the real reason for your slow upload time to Google Drive.
 But reducing your file size through compression will work anyway.
 For one thing, it’ll reduce the buffer time to add a large file to your cloud storage.
 For another, you’ll save up your storage space.

-Archiving your files is also a very good strategy if you need to transfer your data further like sharing them with colleagues or clients.
+Archiving your files is also a very good strategy if you need to transfer files further like sharing them with colleagues or clients.

 You might complain that you cannot preview files in this scenario.
 But this is not the case anymore.
 Unzip your info right in the Google Drive app by connecting apps like Zip Extractor or something similar.